emschu/archivebox-quick-add/README.md

 # ArchiveBox QuickAdd

-**A simple utility application to quickly add URLs to [ArchiveBox](https://github.com/ArchiveBox/ArchiveBox/) without interrupting your current work.**
+**A simple utility application to quickly archive URLs with an existing [ArchiveBox](https://github.com/ArchiveBox/ArchiveBox/) instance in the background and without interrupting your current work.**

 Version: 1.0